QURATT/Git-GithubAction-LinuxCommands/README.md

 ## File and directory commands

-**1. pwd** The pwd(Present Working Directory) command is used to print the name of the present/current working directory starting from the root.
+**1. pwd:** The pwd(Present Working Directory) command is used to print the name of the present/current working directory starting from the root.

 	$ pwd
 	/home/sj/Desktop/Linux

-**2. mkdir** The mkdir(make directory) command allows users to create directories or folders.
+**2. mkdir:** The mkdir(make directory) command allows users to create directories or folders.

 	$ mkdir ubuntu
 	$ ls